ExcaliburZero/mrds_info/docs/monster_raising/lifespan.rst

     Silver Peach, +250
     Gold Peach, +500

 The monthly food Tofu has the impact of increasing your monster's lifespan by :code:`5`.
+Feeding your monster tofu every month can result in your monster living ~11% longer. [#f3]_

 .. csv-table::
     :header: Name, Lifespan